o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/components/interactive/components-interactivitytoggle.md

 ****Is Interactable****

-By toggling it on, your Ui Element and it's children will start interactive, like is default.
+By toggling it on, your UI Element and it's children will start interactive, like is default.

-By toggling it off, your Ui Element and it's children will start non-interactive, making all [interactive components](/docs/user-guide/interactivity/user-interface/components/interactive) on the element or children unable to be navigated to with [ui navigation](/docs/user-guide/interactivity/user-interface/components/interactive/properties/navigation/) input, or [clicked with the mouse](/docs/user-guide/interactivity/user-interface/components/interactive/properties/components-interactive-properties-states).
+By toggling it off, your UI Element and it's children will start non-interactive, making all [interactive components](/docs/user-guide/interactivity/user-interface/components/interactive) on the element or children unable to be navigated to with [UI navigation](/docs/user-guide/interactivity/user-interface/components/interactive/properties/navigation/) input, or [clicked with the mouse](/docs/user-guide/interactivity/user-interface/components/interactive/properties/components-interactive-properties-states).

 Control the interactivity with scripts to enable and disable interactivity on command.